Borough of Runnymede: History

 The new district was named after the water meadow of Runnymede on the banks of the Thames at Egham on the northern edge of the borough, which is connected with the sealing of Magna Carta by King John in 1215 and is the site of several significant monuments.

 The district was awarded borough status in 1978, allowing the chair of the council to take the title of mayor.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of West Surrey.

 Governance

 Runnymede Borough Council provides district-level services.
 County-level services are provided by Surrey County Council.
 The borough is unparished, so no parish councils exist.